Meeting-Baas/meeting-mcp/README.md

   - `name`: The name displayed for the bot in meetings (default: "Claude Assistant")
   - `image`: URL to a publicly accessible image to use as the bot's avatar (optional)
   - `entryMessage`: Message the bot will send when joining a meeting (optional)
+  - `deduplicationKey`: A unique key to override the 5-minute restriction on joining the same meeting (optional)

 ## Integration with Cursor